mrucker/mrucker.github.io/_posts/2015-10-29-popper-tlsd-section-1-5.md

 Rather than assaulting this problem through through the above method of reductio ad absurdum Popper uses elegant logic:

- 1. Observe that inductive inferences could be either valid or invalid. (i.e. by definition they aren't necessarily valid.
+ 1. Observe that inductive inferences could be either valid or invalid.
+(I.e., by definition they aren't necessarily valid.
 The inference that all individuals named Mark are men may or may not be true.)
  2. Assume a test exists by which inductive inferences can be classified as valid or invalid.
  3. Observe a test would be an inductive inference about inductive inferences, a general claim about specific inductive inferences.
  4. Observe In order to validate our new inductive inference about all inductive inferences we would need another test to determine its validity.